 - Facilitates adventure!

 My best outdoor adventures have always come after a cup or two of hot, black, caffeinated coffee.
 I don’t always need a high-quality cup — a cowboy coffee or coffee-filled tea filter steeped cup does the trick.
 Those methods fit firmly within the context of my minimalist adventures.
 A well-brewed pour over or french press cup is a beautiful luxury and one that I reserve for more social adventures and car camping trips.
 Whichever method you choose, just remember … a morning brew is a great outdoor tradition, and one we can enjoy in many ways.
-Whether you’re a gram counting minimalist or a coffee connoisseur, there’s a backcountry brew method that will a tastey morning cup and get your adventure off on the right foot.
+Whether you’re a gram counting minimalist or a coffee connoisseur, there’s a backcountry brew method that will provide you with a tasty morning cup and get your adventure off on the right foot.

 J.J.
 Brooks is an outdoor adventure enthusiast from New England who dreams about the cup he’s going to brew the next morning.